airsplay/lxmert/README.md

 bash -c "cd data/nlvr2/process_raw_data_scripts && python process_dataset.py"
 ```

-- Download the NLVR2 image features for train+valid splits.
+- Download the NLVR2 image features for train (21 GB) & valid (1.6 GB) splits.
 The image features are
 also available on Google Drive and Baidu Drive (see [Alternative Download](#alternative-dataset-and-features-download-links) for details).
 To access to the original images, please follow the instructions on [NLVR2 official Github](https://github.com/lil-lab/nlvr/tree/master/nlvr2).
 The images could either be downloaded with the urls or by signing an agreement form for data usage.
+And the feature could be extracted as described in [feature extraction](#faster-r-cnn-feature-extraction)
 ```
 mkdir -p data/nlvr2_imgfeat
 wget nlp.cs.unc.edu/data/lxmert_data/nlvr2_imgfeat/train_obj36.zip -P data/nlvr2_imgfeat